Ki te kore nga putake e mākukungia e kore te rākau e tupu

 Our Foundation

-To achieve this, WACT has developed bespoke programmes and services that not only work for our communities, but can be used as a blueprint for people across Aotearoa New Zealand.
+To achieve this, WACT has designed tailored programmes and services that are not only impactful for our local communities but also serve as a model for others across Aotearoa New Zealand.

 • Youth Services for 16-18 year olds in the Tokoroa Region